Key Stage 5

 Our pathways are designed to allow access to popular careers.
 Students can choose subjects outside of a pathway but the pathway does allow easier transition to access the chosen career path.
 At the end of Y12, students have the opportunity to complete one week work experience program.

 As with most post 16 providers, our courses do have entry requirements to help students select the right course.
 All entry requirements are reviewed and updated annually and published to students and parents in our course directory.
-Any student, who achieves a C at GCSE and wants to continue to AS Level, should be aware that nationally, a large majority of students gain a D -U grade at the end of sixth form.
-Students in this position must think carefully, to ensure they make the right choice.
 Our final curriculum offer will depend upon the number of students wishing to study a subject, as options with extremely small numbers may unfortunately have to be withdrawn.

 The Academic Pathway

-The academic pathway below are usually taken by students who have achieved mainly A* – B grades in all subjects.
+The academic pathway below are usually taken by students who have achieved mainly 9 – 6 grades in all subjects.
 Students on these pathways go on to apply for university after Sixth Form.